OVERSIZED ITEMS collection

 - Please check your 2025 Collection Calendar for pickup dates.

-- Oversized items collection begins on the designated day for your area.
-It may take a number of days for all bulk waste items to be removed from all residences.
-For example, furniture may be collected one day and metals on the next day.
+- Collection begins on the designated day for your area.
+It may take a few days for all bulk waste items to be removed from all residences.
+For example, furniture may be collected one day and metals the next day.

 Oversized Items (Bulk Waste) Guidelines: